surajeetsen/100-days-of-code/100-days-of-algorithms/log.md

 # 100 Days Of Algorithms - Log

+## Day 28: Feb 24, 2018
+Check if a single linked list is a palindrome.

 ## Day 27: Feb 20, 2018
 Largest square of all 1's inside matrix.